Walnut High School

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-English IB HL1: Students in the International Baccalaureate HL 1 will read the Transcendental Background Knowledge documents as well as Into the Wild by Jon Krakauer.
-Detailed instructions for this assignment are provided on the IB HL1 Summer Reading Assignment document.
-Please follow the instructions carefully and come to class with all work completed.
-If you have any questions or concerns, you can email Ms. Donee ([email protected]), Ms. Maletz ([email protected]), or Mrs. Tinius ([email protected] ).
+English IB HL1: All students in the International Baccalaureate HL 1 will read and annotate the Transcendental Background Knowledge documents and Into the Wild by Jon Krakauer.
+This IB HL1 Summer Reading Assignment provides the links and additional written assignment instructions.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-English IB HL2: Students in the IB HL 2 will read Caste: The Origins of Our Discontents by Isabel Wilkerson and The Scarlet Letter by Nathaniel Hawthorne.
-Both novels are available in the textbook room.
+English IB HL2: All students in the International Baccalaureate HL 2 will read and annotate an excerpt from Caste: The Origins of Our Discontents by Isabel Wilkerson and Born a Crime by Trevor Noah.
+The IB HL2 Summer Reading Assignment provides the links and additional written assignment instructions.